I am a wife and mother, priestess and pagan, theologian and pen snob.

 I am a recovering alcoholic with 10 + years sober, as well as a child sexual abuse survivor.
 I live with depression, anxiety, and PTSD.
 I have a whole swath of Team Anna People who embrace that mental illness is real; who understand that mental illness must be met with honesty and compassion; and, who grasp that even though all we can be is human, there is much beauty and grace yet.
 Team Anna People let me cry all over their nice clothes, put me back together, and tell me that I’m not a complete failure as a human being.
 I believe in therapy and the healing process for any trauma.

 I find joy, meaning, and connection by being part of a community.
-I am an active member of the Unitarian Universalist Church of Spokane, a devoted Goddess in the Full Moon Goddess Circle.
+I am an active member of the newly forming congregation in Spokane called “Soul Weaving” or “NUU” for now.
+I am a devoted Goddess in the Full Moon Goddess Circle.
 I also attend several recovery meetings, including Dharma Recovery at Souls Center in Kendall Yards.

 I find much comfort in humor: “eat your food/wear your food,” is a beloved motto.
 I also deeply value inclusion, diversity, and community building.
 Most of all, I am so grateful for the many gifts of warmth, kindness, friendship, and humor in my life.